 On the plus side, ads are clickable, you can target your audience and you can track views and click-throughs.
 A disadvantage is that they can be blocked or skipped.
 Also, the audience is shrinking as more people move to mobile devices for most of their internet access.

 3. Ads on Mobile Devices

 These have the clickability of laptop ads with even better audience targeting.

 On the negative side, ads can experience quality issues due to small screen size, lack of standardization in viewing windows and variable internet bandwidth.

 Looking at advertisements on OTT vs TV advertising as viewers have traditionally watched it, there are some significant differences, many of which are advantageous to OTT and CTV.

 OTT ads tend to be more viewer-friendly.
 They’re short so viewers don’t mind paying closer attention.
 They may allow continued streaming of content.
 They’re less likely to be skipped or ignored than linear TV ads.

 OTT ads, being delivered through the internet, are easier to track and give advertisers a chance to measure effectiveness as the ad is being viewed.

-OTT and CTV ads can be delivered across multiple channels.
+OTT vs CTV ads can be delivered across multiple channels.
 A single ad can be tailored for different audiences.
 There’s a much better chance of delivering the right message at the best time to the most receptive viewer.